-Accusations of 'Frat House' Behavior Trail 'LA Times' Publisher's Career
+Accusations Of 'Frat House' Behavior Trail 'LA Times' Publisher's Career

 There is a third element: Levinsohn is also eligible for additional incentive pay of up to 10 percent of the gross revenue Tronc receives from licensing the LA Times content and brand or for syndication of its content internationally.
 Industry analyst Ken Doctor called that language "odd," saying it was "treating Levinsohn's work there almost as if he were an outside consultant."

 Levinsohn is once more turning to old friends to help run the paper.
 He has installed Mickie Rosen, a former top deputy at Yahoo, as the paper's president.
-And the newspaper's new editor-in-chief is Lewis D'Vorkin, the former editor-in-chief at Forbes magazine who worked at the Wall Street Journal, the New York Times and AOL.
+And the newspaper's new editor-in-chief is Lewis D'Vorkin, a former editor-in-chief at Forbes magazine who worked at the Wall Street Journal, the New York Times and AOL.

 Levinsohn declared he wanted the newspaper to own coverage of Hollywood, and it has sought to remain competitive on stories about sexual harassment allegations against prominent men in entertainment and media.
 The LA Times broke stories about allegations of sexual assault by the director James Toback and instances of alleged misconduct by actor James Franco, among others.